ironcore-dev/metal-operator/docs/architecture.md

 - [**Server**](concepts/servers.md): Represents physical servers, managing their state, power, and configurations.
 - [**ServerClaim**](concepts/serverclaims.md): Allows users to reserve servers by specifying desired configurations and boot images.
 - [**ServerBootConfiguration**](concepts/serverbootconfigurations.md): Signals the need to prepare the boot environment for a server.
-- [**ServerMaintenance**](concepts/servermaintenance.md): Represents maintenance tasks for servers, such as BIOS updates or hardware repairs.

 ### 2. Controllers